Label Noise Robustness of Conformal Prediction: Conformal Prediction Under Label Noise

 \subsubsection{Classification}

 As a real-world example of label noise, we conduct an image classification experiment where we only observe one annotator's label but seek to cover the majority vote of many annotators.
-For this purpose, we use the CIFAR-10H data set, first introduced by~\cite{peterson2019human,battleday2020capturing,singh2020end}, which contains 10,000 images labeled by approximately 50 annotators.
+For this purpose, we use the CIFAR-10H data set, used by~\cite{peterson2019human,battleday2020capturing,singh2020end}, which contains 10,000 images labeled by approximately 50 annotators.
 We calibrate using only a single annotator's label and seek to cover the majority vote of the 50 annotators.
 The single annotator differs from the ground truth labels in approximately 5\% of the images.

-Using the noisy calibration set (i.e., a calibration set containing these noisy labels), we applied vanilla conformal prediction as if the data were i.i.d, and studied the performance of the resulting prediction sets.
+Using the noisy calibration set (i.e., a calibration set containing these noisy labels), we apply vanilla conformal prediction as if the data were i.i.d, and study the performance of the resulting prediction sets.
 Details regarding the training procedure can be found in Appendix~\ref{app:cifar-10-supp}.
 The fraction of majority vote labels covered is demonstrated in Figure~\ref{fig:cifar10-clean}.
 This figure shows that when using the clean calibration set, the marginal coverage is 90\%, as expected.
-When using the noisy calibration set, the coverage increases to approximately 93\%.
+When using the noisy calibration set, the coverage on the clean, unknown test point, i.e.,~\eqref{eq:goal} increases to approximately 93\%.
 Figure~\ref{fig:cifar10-clean} also demonstrates that prediction sets that were calibrated using noisy labels are larger than sets calibrated with clean labels.
 This experiment illustrates the main intuition behind our paper: adding noise will usually increase the variability in the labels, leading to larger prediction sets that retain the coverage property.